XHMIG-FM

 XHMIG-FM is a radio station on 105.9 FM in San Miguel de Allende, Guanajuato, Mexico.
 XHMIG carries the news/talk programming of Imagen Radio.

 History

 XHMIG received its concession on July 27, 1994.
 It was known as Fantasía 106 and owned by Emilio Nassar Rodríguez, who also owned XHEN-FM in Torreón and XHOZ-FM and XHOE-FM in Querétaro.
 The four-station group was known as Multimundo.
+In 1999, the station changed its name to Stereo 106; it then remained in the pop format by adopting the Exa FM pop franchise from MVS Radio in 2003.

-In 2006, most of Multimundo, except for XHOE, was sold to Imagen and converted to its news/talk format.
+In 2007, most of Multimundo, except for XHOE, was sold to Imagen.
+The station broadcast Imagen's news/talk programming during the day and pop and rock music from RMX at night.
+The latter was abandoned in 2011.